-WISE has a mission to increase the involvement of young women and other under-represented groups in apprenticeships in science, technology, engineering and mathematics (STEM).
+WISE has a mission to increase the involvement of young women and other under-represented groups in science, technology, engineering and mathematics (STEM).

 Find out more about our work with schools, colleges and universities in this section.